UnsignedArduino/Arcade-MIDI-to-Song/README.md

                         maximum of 255 measures of a song, but with less precision.
 Must be greater than or equal to 1, and defaults to 1 for no division.
+  --break CHAR_BREAK, -b CHAR_BREAK
+                        Break the hex string after so many characters.
+                        Defaults to 0 for no breaking.
   --debug               Include debug messages.
 Defaults to info and greater
                         severity messages only.
 ```